Blog Entry 1

 “Double Play, Citizens Bank Park, 2008″, 36″ x 60”, oil on canvas

 For many years I made sketches and small paintings during games.
-When not going to nearby Veterans Stadium, I’d head up to Yankee Stadium, or Memorial Stadium in Baltimore.
-After sketching in the parking lot before the game, I’d find a sparsely populated spot in the upper deck, spread out with my watercolor gear, and have at it.
+When not going to nearby Veterans Stadium, I’d head up to Yankee Stadium, or Memorial Stadium in Baltimore, snag a ticket in the high up cheap seats, spread out with my watercolor gear, and have at it.
 Before the game ended I’d grab a celebratory beer and sneak out to beat the crowd.
 Nowadays I prefer to go with family and friends, soak it all in, take some pictures and make mental notes.
 The paintings have become collages of many games and moments rolled into one concrete image.
 I still refer to those earlier sketches, as well as my baseball card collection, a few favorite reference books and my own photos and memories.
 Each painting is it’s own mix of reference, memory and myth.

 The idea of painting all 30 major League BallParks came to me after completing a commission of Petco Park in San Diego.
 I tried to get everything into the painting.
 In addition to the, field, stands, scoreboard, fans etc. I choose a high vista that harked back to the days when I would sketch in watercolor from the stands.
 From there I could see the city in the background, the Pacific Ocean behind the Western Metal Supply Building, a Southwest Airlines jet skimming between downtown office buildings before landing, as they do in San Diego, in other words, Kit and Kaboodle.